Home » Geography » Heat Transfer

 There are four common types of energy transfer involved in heating the atmosphere.
 They are Radiation, Conduction, Convection and Advection.

 Heat Transfer by the process of radiation occurs when Heat Waves or energy are emitted through electromagnetic radiation without any medium.
-The heat transfer through radiation phenomenon is commonly seen when the Sun’s rays (electromagnetic waves) travel through space in a vacuum and fall on the surface of the Earth.
-Photon particles in the radiation collide with the air molecules in the atmosphere and transfer energy.
-All objects, whether hot or cold, emit radiation continuously.
-A body’s surface temperature affects the wavelength at which it radiates.
-The energy carried by the radiation increases with shorter wavelengths.
+Heat transfer through radiation happens when the Sun’s rays travel through space and reach Earth.
+These rays consist of particles called photons that collide with air molecules, transferring energy.
+All objects emit radiation based on their temperature, with hotter objects emitting shorter wavelengths.

 When two objects of varying temperatures come in contact, heat energy flows from the warmer object to the cooler one.
 This process of transferring heat is known as conduction.
 The flow continues till the temperature of both objects reaches an equilibrium or the contact is broken.

-The conduction in the atmosphere occurs at the zone of contact between the atmosphere and the earth’s surface by terrestrial radiations.
-However, this is a minor Heat Transfer method for warming the atmosphere since it only affects the air in contact with the earth’s surface.
-This is because the air is a poor conductor of heat.
+Conduction in the atmosphere happens when the air touches the Earth’s surface through terrestrial radiation.
+However, it is a minor way of warming the atmosphere because it only affects the air in direct contact with the ground, and air is not a good conductor of heat.

 Convection is the transfer of heat energy from one part of a liquid or a gas to another by the movement of particles themselves.
-As the lower part of a mass of liquid is heated, molecules warm, and their vibration increases, causing collisions that produce motion in neighbouring molecules.
-Gradually, it expands, reduces its density, and rises to carry the heat.
+When the bottom of a liquid is heated, the molecules there warm up and vibrate more.
+This makes them bump into nearby molecules, creating movement.
+As a result, the heated liquid expands, becomes less dense, and rises, carrying the heat with it.
 For example, upward-moving air is said to rise in a convection current.
 Thus, it transfers heat from warmer to cooler materials in this manner.

 The transfer of heat by the horizontal movement of air is called advection.
 Mostly these atmospheric winds that blow over a region, take the region’s characteristics with them.
 The temperature of a place rises if it lies on the path of warmer winds.
 The temperature will dip if the place lies on the path of winds blowing from cold regions.
 In summer, ‘Loo’ of north India is a hot wind and ‘Sirocco’ is also a hot wind that carries the heat of the Sahara desert to Mediterranean regions.
 In the middle latitudes, most diurnal (day and night) variation in daily weather is caused by advection alone.